geeky-vaiiib/ReNova/server/README.md

-# EcoFinds Backend API
+# ReNova Backend API

-A Node.js + Express + MySQL backend for the EcoFinds sustainable marketplace.
+A Node.js + Express + MySQL backend for the ReNova sustainable marketplace.

 ## Features